SaumyaDiwan-bmi/HW-11-Homework-BMI-/README.md

 ### v
 Discussion and Analysis
 i.
+Which model captures age trends in SBP and DBP better?
+For SBP, both Polynomial and Sigmoid models perform extremely well MSE = 0.065030,0.065419 , and R^2 = 0.998764,0.998757 respectively.
+The polynomical model performing seems to perform slightly better.
+Physiologcially sigmoid makes more sense as it shows slight curvature and which leads to a plateau, which is what is noted in SBP trends where it intially increases but stabilizes in adults.
+For DBP, both Polynomial and Gaussian models perform extremely well MSE = 0.897586,0.800747 , and R^2 = 0.926137,0.934106 respectively.
+The Gaussian model performing seems to perform better.
+This shows that a gaussian distribution suits DBP trends more where it first increases till around around the 55 years of age and then decrease after as one ages further

-Which model captures age trends in SBP and DBP better? ii.
-How do model parameters reflect physiological blood pressure changes with age? iii.
+ii.
+How do model parameters reflect physiological blood pressure changes with age?
+Physiological Interpretation of Model Parameters:
+- For the polynomial model,
+- c1 and d1 (curvature coefficients): here low negative c1 shows increase of BP with age with slight curvature as it gradually increases with age and negative d1 shows similar increase and then decrease later.
+The increase and decrease are gradual and curve is concave
+- c2 and d2 (linear coefficients) reflect the linear change of slope with age and are postive here showing the postive change in BP initially
+- c3 and d3 (intercept terms) reflect the baseline BP at age = 0.
+These seem to be extrapolated backward values.
+However might not be the best estimate
+For the sigmoidal-Gaussian model
+– Smax reflects the Maximum Systolic Blood Pressure which would be the upper plateau.
+This is the SBP (Here 148.910538 mmHg) one has around mid life around 55 years of age after which it plateaus
+– a0: reflects the age at which SBP reaches half-maximum which would be Smax/2.
+After this the increase would slow down and move towards plateauing
+– Dmax reflects the maximum Diastolic Blood Pressure around middle age.This is the BBP one has around mid life around 55 years of age after which it starts decreases
+– apeak reflects the age of peak DBP which would be at Dmax.This is the age where DBP is maximum after which it wouls start decreasing
+– σ reflects the how the distribution of DBP is across the ages.
+If this value is large here 85.573570 years it would signify slow increase and decrease in the DBP iii.
 Discuss limitations in capturing demographic nuances.
+- Here in the Gaussian model a0 parameter is getting pushed towards high negative value.
+More parameters seem to be required for a more accurate fit.
+- Here I used class marks of the age brackets which reduces the nuances of the values in teh distributions
+- The functions are not fully generalizable
+- No subgroup analysis has been performed to capture nuances based on sex, race, ethnicity, BMI, comorbidities as well as external exposure factors

 ## B